klinge/sl-webapp/README.md

 * Build: add Github actions to run PHP Codesniffer and PHPStan on commits
 * Auth: replace own code with a proper Auth component.
 Maybe Comet Auth.
 Integrate with Medlem class?

+## Notes on deploying to a new server
+1. Put proper values in the .env-EDITME file
+2. Application path is hardcoded in Application.php and HomeController.php
+   If it's in a subdiretory to the document root, these will need to be changed.
+3. The webserver need to redirect all requests to index.php.
+If the server is Apache the .htacess in the repo does this.
+Remember to allow redirects in the site config.
+   If nginx try_files in a location block need to point to index.php for not-found files.